 High-visibility commitment spurs public engagement and jumpstart new solutions

 Professor Rosabeth Moss Kanter explains that a convening model “stimulates more action by more groups in more places.
 It gets people who already have their fingers on the levers of change moving quickly” [Calmes, J., “Obama Counts on Power of Convening People for Change,” New York Times, January 2014].
 Stakeholders also respond from a deep sense of civic responsibility; being directly asked to be part of an effort to advance the public good is a powerful appeal.
 “The sense was that this whole thing was bigger than itself,” explains Talia Milgrom-Elcott, co-founder of 100Kin10.
-[Milgrom-Elcott, T., phone interview with Policy Design Lab, August 16, 2016.]
+[Milgrom-Elcott, T., phone interview , August 16, 2016.]
 When the goal is much bigger than any one person or organization could possibly achieve, collaborators are drawn by the promise of accomplishing something “big” together.
-[Chun, M., phone interview with Policy Design Lab, August 11, 2016]
+[Chun, M., phone interview , August 11, 2016]

 Complements concurrent efforts in the legislative process

 External collaboration does not replace the normal processes of government and the primacy of legislative efforts, but it can enable policymakers to focus on areas where legislation is truly essential.
-“One benefit of collaborative governance,” notes a state senator, “is that it can keep issues out of the legal and legislative arena.
+“One benefit of collaborative governance,” notes Roger Moe, former president of the Minnesota state senate, “is that it can keep issues out of the legal and legislative arena.
 When people can develop a solution that does not involve more red tape and regulation, everybody benefits”.
 [Carlson, C. and Wolf, G., “The Power to Convene”, Council of State Governments, November/December 2005] Federal officials can observe a body of practice for this approach at the state and local level.
 Examples from the state level include the following, as drawn together by the Policy Consensus Initiative:

 Legislators at a Crossroads: Making Choices to Work Differently